BigFunnyGiant/asterisk-lenny/README.md

 Next, use WinSCP to copy the Lenny sound files into /var/lib/asterisk/sounds/Lenny (you may have to create the /Lenny directory).

-The original README had directions for VitalPBX.
+The original README had directions here for VitalPBX with screenshots.
 I use this on Vanilla Asterisk.
 The original README is still here.
 The filename is Original_Readme.md
 I will work on a new README soon.
 I also have some ideas for new recordings and some refinement of the code.

 :smile: :smile: **I hope you enjoy it.**